About the field course

 Examination: Written reports and oral examination 7-point scale, external examiner.
 All aids allowed.

-Teaching: Teaching divided in lectures, exercises and discussions, Student presentations and individual supervision.
+Teaching: Teaching divided in lectures, exercises and discussions, student presentations and individual supervision.
 Lectures and exercises take place at UCPH.
-About 2 weeks of field work in a developing country.
+About 2 weeks of field work in a country of the Global South.

 Teaching Period: Block 3 (February - April)